Glasgow Airport: 2007 terrorist attack

 On 30 June 2007, a day after the failed car bomb attacks in London, an attack at Glasgow International Airport occurred.
 A flaming Jeep Cherokee was driven into the entrance of Main Terminal.
 Two men, one alight, fled the vehicle before being apprehended by a group of police officers, airport security officers and witnesses.
 One of the men died in the following months due to his injuries.
 New barriers and security measures have since been added.

 Airline expansion

 Icelandair temporarily moved its base of operations from Keflavík International Airport to Glasgow due to the 2010 eruptions of Eyjafjallajökull.

 On 10 April 2014 the airline Emirates operated an Airbus A380 to Glasgow to celebrate the 10th anniversary of the Glasgow–Dubai route, and was the first time an A380 had visited a Scottish airport.

 In July 2014 Emirates opened a dedicated lounge at the airport for First and Business class passengers.
 It is located at the top of the West Pier.
 In October 2014 Heathrow Airport Holdings reached an agreement to sell the airport, together with Southampton and Aberdeen, to a consortium of Ferrovial and Macquarie Group for £1 billion.

 In 2017 easyJet became the first airline to carry more than one million passengers from the airport in a period of 12 months.

+In 2026, German flag carrier Lufthansa temporarily suspended flights to Glasgow, due to the sharp rise in fuel costs caused by the ongoing conflict in Iran, the airline is working to restore the route as soon as possible, but has paused all sale on the route for the winter season.